AlexandreDdaCosta/olympus/service/salt/README.md

 # Saltstack service command hints

-The following are key commands used as part of regular system maintenance and development under Saltstack.
+The following are key commands used as part of regular system maintenance and development under SaltStack.
 As indicated by the use of **sudo**, these commands are for administrators or other users with the proper privilege.

 * Reset pillar